 Investment decisions are delegated to executive management in accordance with authority limits.
 Comprehensive appraisal and monitoring procedures are applied to all major investment decisions.

 Authority of the Directors is required for key treasury matters including equity and loan financing, cheque signatories and the opening of bank accounts.

-Procedures and control environment
+• Procedures and control environment

 Control procedures and environment at Company and individual business unit levels and on staff policies have been established.
-The integrity and competence of personnel are ensured through high recruitment standards, the Hay Reward Management System, a comprehensive Performance Management System, succession planning and employee development programme.
+The integrity and competence of personnel are ensured through high recruitment standards, the Hay Reward Management System, a comprehensive Performance Management System, talent assessment programme and management organisation development.